reduxjs/redux-toolkit/docs/tutorials/basic-tutorial.md

 ### Introducing: `createSlice`

-Let's review what the counter example looks like so far:
+Let's review what the counter example looks like at this point:

 ```js
 const increment = createAction('INCREMENT')